jacobmischka/ews-to-fullcalendar/README.md

 Intended to be used for [ics-merger][ics-merger] but should work for any FullCalendar or iCalendar consumer.

-Serves events from local cache, which is updated hourly by default (see `crontabs/root`).
+Serves events from local cache, which is updated every 3 hours by default (see `crontabs/root`).

 ### Library